 Once student chapters submit their written proposals, the bid packages are judged by MCAA member contractors, who then narrow the submissions down to the "final four" teams.
-The finalists are then invited to present their packages to a panel of judges and an audience of contractors at the MCAA Annual Convention.
+The finalists are then invited to present their packages to a panel of judges and an audience of contractors at the MCAA Annual Convention, when held in-person.
 Watch a final four presentation from start to finish here.